AleksandarDzudzevic/TutoringWebApp/README.md

 ```
 Fig. 13 shows the registration function for the social network website Tutorflix.

 When developing the registration system shown in Fig.13 using generalization I was able to recognize a way to solve one of the criteria requirements by including an option bar in the registration where a user would input the country and the account type (student/tutor) which would later be used in the filtering options.
 This helped with solving the problem of seeing irrelevant content creators who are not located in the same country.
-Then I implemented abstraction when I used sqlite3.connect instead of the databse_wroker method I used in other cases to not have to modify that method just because of this specific case.
+Implementing abstraction when I used sqlite3.connect instead of the databse_wroker method I used in other cases as I needed a tailored way of manipulating this database issue.

 ### Login System
 ```.py